facebookresearch/home-robot/projects/habitat_ovmm/README.md

 ## Dataset Setup

+Run `git lfs install` to install Git LFS, which is used to manage the OVMM dataset.

 ### Scene dataset setup

 Please sign in [here](https://huggingface.co/datasets/hssd/hssd-hab/tree/ovmm) and accept the license for using HSSD scenes before proceeding to download them.